 Columbia Pictures Corporation

 You know a movie is special when people describe it as "Groundhog Day" crossed with... something you'd never expect.
-The Bill Murray rom-com classic has inspired or informed many similar time loop stories.
-Netflix's "See You Yesterday" is only the latest to offer a new spin on the format.
+Here are a handful of films that were inspired by or informed a similar time loop story as the Bill Murray rom-com classic

 New Line Television